Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 What are the requirements of an Oregon Construction Contractor Bond?

 Oregon contractor bonds are continuous until canceled.
-If the surety decides to cancel this bond, the surety must provide the Oregon CCB with written notice 30 days prior to termination.
+If the surety decides to cancel a bond, the surety must provide the Oregon Construction Contractors Board with written notice 30 days prior to termination.

-Once the bond form is filled out, the bond must be sent to the contractor, not the Oregon CCB.
+Once the bond form is filled out, the bond must be sent to the contractor, not the Oregon Construction Contractors Board.
 The bond must be submitted with the license application.
-If the bond is not filed with the application to the Board within 60 days of the sign and seal date, the bond will no longer be considered valid.
+If the bond is not filed with the application to the Board within 60 days of the sign-and-seal date, the bond will no longer be considered valid.